+Volunteer student ambassadors are selected and trained in College policies and procedures, student development theory, and interpersonal skills.
 These volunteer student ambassadors attend regular meetings, conduct campus tours, and assist in a variety of campus and community activities.
 Members serve as representatives of Miles Community College by promoting a positive image to prospective students, the community, and the student body.

 The purpose of this organization is to create activities that will engage students throughout the academic year.
 These events will be social and educational programs that will promote student involvement.